via Cargo

-Terminal UI for binary analysis with static/dynamic analysis, string extraction, hexdump, and ELF inspection capabilities.
+Terminal UI for binary file analysis with static/dynamic analysis, string extraction, and hexdump capabilities

-Binsider is a terminal user interface (TUI) application for reverse engineering and binary analysis.
-It combines multiple analysis capabilities into a single interface, allowing users to perform static analysis of ELF binaries (sections, segments, symbols, relocations), dynamic analysis with system call tracing similar to strace and ltrace, string extraction like the strings command, and hexdump visualization.
+Binsider is a terminal user interface (TUI) application for analyzing binary files, specifically designed for reverse engineering workflows.
+The tool combines multiple analysis capabilities into a single interactive interface, allowing users to examine ELF binaries through static analysis (sections, segments, symbols, relocations), dynamic analysis (system call tracing similar to strace/ltrace), string extraction, and hexdump visualization.

 Binsider targets reverse engineers, security researchers, and developers who need to analyze binary files.
-It presents all analysis results through a unified TUI interface rather than requiring separate command-line tools.
-The application is written in Rust and focuses specifically on ELF binary format analysis on Linux systems.
+The TUI interface consolidates functionality typically requiring multiple command-line tools (strings, hexdump, objdump, strace) into a cohesive analysis environment.
+The tool is written in Rust and focuses specifically on ELF binary format analysis.

 # via Cargo